Effective: October 25, 2017

 How can I adjust my browser settings and delete cookies or mobile identifiers?

 If you do not want websites to store cookies on your computer, you can change your browser settings so that you receive a warning before certain cookies are stored.
 You can also adjust your settings so that your browser refuses most cookies or only certain cookies from third parties.
 You can also delete cookies that have already been stored.
 Please note that you will have to change your settings for each browser and computer you use.
-Moreover, such methods will not work with respect to certain non-cookie online tracking technologies.
+Moreover, such methods will not work with respect to certain advertising-related tracking and non-cookie tracking technologies.
+In order to opt out of such tracking, you must use the opt-out choices described below in “How can I opt out of certain analytics and interest-based advertising?”

 Please be aware that if you do not want to accept any cookies, we cannot guarantee that our website will function properly.
 It may be that several functions will be unavailable to you or that you will even be unable to view certain parts of the website.